-Keep and/or save written evidence, messages, photographs, texts or emails.
+Keep &/or save written evidence, messages, photographs, texts or emails.

 You may wish to contact your child's Head of School in the first instance or your child's tutor or class teacher.
-Alternatively, you may wish to contact the Vice-Principal or Principal straight away.
+Alternatively, you may wish to contact the Deputy Head (Pastoral) or the Head of Junior School, Vice-Principal or Principal straight away.